FekraSolutions/Remote-Virtual-Assistance/blogs/ClinicERPEN1.md

 Before changing your software setup, track your team's current onboarding speeds.
 Measure exactly how long it takes a receptionist to onboard a brand-new patient, create an invoice, and assign them to a doctor's calendar.
 Establishing this baseline will help you measure your exact return on investment once you migrate to a dedicated, unified solution.

 ### 2. Configure Your Core Services and Demo Environment
 Never deploy a live platform to production without running a controlled simulation.
 Log into your dashboard platform, map out your clinic’s custom service catalog, input your standard doctor rotations, and set up your foundational medical billing rates.
-You can run a complete, risk-free simulation by entering sample practitioner credentials directly inside the secure ClinicERP Login Portal.
+You can run a complete, risk-free simulation by entering sample practitioner credentials directly inside the secure <a href="https://clinic-erp-frontend.vercel.app/login">ClinicERP Login Page</a>.

 ### 3. Run Staff Training and Iterative Testing
 Gather your front-desk coordinators and practice administrators for a practical walkthrough.
 Train them to complete a full patient intake journey—from logging basic details and configuring multi-session discounts to saving the final invoice—on a single dashboard view without toggling between extra tabs.
 Encourage your team to check out real-world video case studies, like our full <a href="https://www.youtube.com/watch?v=pIg6ZAXfkQI" target="_blank">ClinicERP Feature & Navigation Guide</a>, to visualize how an optimized system looks in motion.